AUDUL/IbexaMailingBundle/bundle/Resources/doc/USAGE.md

 # Usage

-This **NovaEzMailing** Bundle is the upgraded version of **CJW Newsletter** and **Ez Mailing** bundles.
+This **IbexaMailing** Bundle is the upgraded version of **CJW Newsletter** and **Ez Mailing** bundles.
 After the bundle is installed within _Ez Platform_ which already contains one of those old bundles the database can be migrated to the new Bundle.

 1. If the old bundle is **CJW Newletter** run the following commands inside _ezplatform_ folder:

-    - php bin/console novaezmailing:migrate:cjwnl --export
+   - php bin/console ibexamailing:migrate:cjwnl --export
-    - php bin/console novaezmailing:migrate:cjwnl --import
+   - php bin/console ibexamailing:migrate:cjwnl --import

 2. If the old bundle is **Ez Mailing** run the following commands inside _ezplatform_ folder:
-    - php bin/console novaezmailing:migrate:ezmailing --export
+   - php bin/console ibexamailing:migrate:ibexamailing --export
-    - php bin/console novaezmailing:migrate:ezmailing --import
+   - php bin/console ibexamailing:migrate:ibexamailing --import

 The first one exports the data from the old database to json files.
 The second one imports the data from json files to the new database.